ventusff/neurecon/README.md

 | ---------------------------- | ------------------------------------------------------------ |
 | Volume density               | [Occupancy net](https://arxiv.org/abs/1812.03828) (UNISURF) <br>[DeepSDF](https://arxiv.org/abs/1901.05103) (VolSDF/NeuS) |

-The biggest disadvantage of NeRF's shape representation is that it considers objects volume clouds, which actually does not guarantees an exact surface, since there is no constraint on the learned density.
+The biggest disadvantage of NeRF's shape representation is that it considers objects as volume clouds, which actually does not guarantees an exact surface, since there is no constraint on the learned density.

 Representing shapes with implicit surfaces can force the volume density to be associated with a exact surface.